 It’s all about control and having fun with what we’ve got.
 The basic form is to simply measure against a friend and see who lands closest to your target – preferably with a bigger challenge to it: an evil meal or a vicious sport mixed in to spice it up!
-Oh and add a price for the winner!
+Oh, and add a prize for the winner!

-We were joined by Anton, type 1 since 25 years and heading the newly minted mySugr Learning project, so with three peeps and a box of macaroons (French macaroon’s) stuffed with fatty sugary goodness we went at it.
+We were joined by Anton, type 1 since 25 years and heading the newly minted mySugr Learning project, so with three d-peeps and a box of macaroons (French macaroon’s) stuffed with fatty sugary goodness, we went at it.

 The macaroons are a delicacy I have had before, but this being a battle I didn’t use the search feature of our diabetes management app to find out how I did last time around – that would be cheating!
 I estimated the devilish little cookies at 10 grams of carbs per piece and since they have a decent amount of fat I shot a dual wave bolus: 30% at once and 70% spread over 1.5 hours.
 As you can see, it didn’t really pan out for the game: